steveshogren/hugo-blog/content/post/adult-development.md

 Thesis ideas:

-- the model explains the genius of XP
+- the model explains the best parts of XP
-- the model is a goal to strive for personally
+- the model is a goal to strive for as an individual
 - the model is just interesting
 - it recommends how to best design a process